DataTableV2

 involves adding an action column to

-users to perform actions specific to each row.
+that allow users to perform actions specific to each row.

 To set up row actions in the table you need to locate DataTableV2.RowActions